sneeuwballen/zipperposition/README.md

 Zipperposition is intended to be a superposition prover for full first order logic.
 The accent is on flexibility, modularity and simplicity rather than performance, to allow quick experimenting on automated theorem proving.
-It generates TSTP proofs, but I don't have a proof checker yet so the proofs may be totally wrong.
+It generates TSTP proofs, but I don't have a proof checker yet so the proofs may be totally wrong - the issue is that some clauses can contain formulas (lazy reduction to CNF), which complicates proof pretty-printing and checking.

 Zipperposition is written in the functional and imperative language [OCaml](http://caml.inria.fr).
 The name is a bad play on the words "zipper" (a